Cyclic sieving phenomena for trees and tree-rooted maps: Internal tree rotation

 This coincides with the expression in the second alternative of~\eqref{eq:5}.
 This proves \eqref{eq:6} in the present case.

-Now if $d:=(2n-k)/e$ divides $n$, let us denote $f:=2n/d$.
-By Proposition~\ref{prop:RRR}, we need to count trees of $\T_i(n,k)$ fixed by $R^f$.
-By Proposition~\ref{prop:structure}, the map $\Psi_d$ sends them bijectively to trees $\tau'$ with $f/2$ edges and $k/d+ \vareps$ leaves where \begin{itemize} \item either $\vareps=1$, and $\tau'$ is rooted at a (marked) leaf, \item or $\vareps=1$, one leaf is marked, and $\tau'$ is rooted at a non-leaf, \item or $\vareps=0$, one non-leaf is marked, and $\tau'$ is rooted at a non-leaf. \end{itemize} The first two cases occur for trees of $\T_i(n,k)$ (fixed by $R^f$) in which the central vertex~$c$ has degree~$d$ exactly.
-In the first (resp. second) case, the root node is $c$ itself (resp. is different from $c$).
+Now, if $d:=(2n-k)/e$ divides~$n$, let us write $f:=2n/d$.
+By Proposition~\ref{prop:RRR}, we need to count trees of $\T_i(n,k)$ fixed by~$R^f$.
+By Proposition~\ref{prop:structure}, the map $\Psi_d$ sends them bijectively to trees $\tau'$ with $f/2$ edges and $\frac kd+ \vareps$ leaves, where \begin{itemize} \item either $\vareps=1$, and $\tau'$ is rooted at a (marked) leaf, \item or $\vareps=1$, one leaf is marked, and $\tau'$ is rooted at a non-leaf, \item or $\vareps=0$, one non-leaf is marked, and $\tau'$ is rooted at a non-leaf. \end{itemize} The first two cases occur for trees of $\T_i(n,k)$ (fixed by~$R^f$) in which the central vertex~$c$ has degree~$d$ exactly.
+In the first (respectively second) case, the root node is $c$ itself (respectively is different from $c$).

 By~\eqref{eq:Tl(n,k)}, the number of trees of the first type is

 By~\eqref{eq:Ti(n,k)}, the number of trees of the second type is

 while the number of trees of the third type is